technology trends

 The way we work has undergone significant changes in recent years, particularly with the rise of remote and lone workers.
 This change has brought the challenges and risks associated with working alone to the forefront of health and safety programs and personnel.

-The ability to monitor and safeguard lone workers from injury and harm has become the latest challenge.
-Injuries don’t just impact your business on a human level, they also significantly impact your business through reduced productivity, increased absenteeism, and costly medical and legal fees.
-Furthermore, a lack of commitment to safety can harm an organization's reputation, while noncompliance with health and safety regulations can result in fines and even legal action.
+Injuries don't just impact your business on a human level, they also significantly impact your business through reduced productivity, increased absenteeism, and costly medical and legal fees.
+Moreover, a lack of commitment to safety can harm an organization's reputation, while noncompliance with occupational health and safety regulations can result in fines and even legal action.

-Ensure EHS compliance
+1. Ensure EHS compliance

 It is essential that your environmental, health, and safety (EHS) solution is compliant with all applicable laws and regulations related to remote and lone working.
 Failure to abide by them could lead to fines, legal action, and even damage to your reputation.